-9. Core Evidence for a candidate with a Medical/Health condition
+Core Evidence for a candidate with a Medical/Health condition

-The JCQ document (Access Arrangements and Reasonable Adjustments) is clear that supervised rest breaks must always be considered before making a request for extra time, since they may be more appropriate for candidates with a medical condition, a physical disability or a psychological condition.
+The JCQ document is clear that supervised rest breaks must always be considered before making a request for extra time, since they may be more appropriate for candidates with a medical condition, a physical disability, a mental health or psychological condition.

-In addition to the supplementary evidence collated by the school, the file note is supported with, for example:
+In addition to the supplementary evidence collated by the college, the file note is supported with, for example:

-- a letter from CAMHS, HCPC registered psychologist, hospital consultant, psychiatrist; or - a letter from the Local Authority Specialist Service, Local Authority Sensory Impairment Service or Occupational Health Service; or - a letter from a Speech and Language Therapist (SaLT); or - an Education, Health and Care plan which confirms the candidate's disability.
+- a letter from CAMHS, an HCPC registered psychologist, a hospital consultant, psychiatrist; or - a letter from the Local Authority Specialist Service, Local Authority Sensory Impairment Service or Occupational Health Service; or - a letter from a Speech and Language Therapist (SaLT); or - an Education, Health and Care plan which confirms the candidate's disability.